-If there are more thermocouple inputs in data logger not galvanically isolated, avoid thermocouples to be mutually connected.
-If hazard of current leakage exists (mostly between thermocouple welded point and surrounding metal framework), thermocouple probes with galvanic isolated weld from outer probe shield or other measuring method should be used (e.g. external thermocouple/current loop transducers with galvanic isolation).
+If there are more thermocouple inputs in data logger not galvanic isolated, avoid thermocouples to be mutually connected.
+If hazard of current leakage exists (mostly between thermocouple welded point and surrounding metal framework), thermocouple probes with galvanic isolated weld from outer probe shield or galvanic isolated input modules should be used.
 In other case high measuring errors can appear.
+It is recommended to use shielded thermocouple cables for longer distance (depending on possible interference sources).

 Warning - cold junction temperature is sensed at area between channel 8 and channel 9, where the accuracy and the measuring stability is best.
 If using thermocouples, mind correct data logger working position (vertically, input terminals downward and sufficient ambient air flow).
-In no case install data logger with thermocouples horizontally, to the rack and to places with temperature fluctuations.
-Avoid higher input voltage than ±10V.
-Also avoid short circuits of terminals +Up with COM or GND.
+In no case install data logger with thermocouples horizontally or to places with temperature fluctuations.
 All such circumstances cause undesired temperature fluctuation and influence temperature measurement of thermocouple cold junction and this way also result temperature measurement!